sm-abdullah/Dynamic-Image-Cropper/README.md

-# Dynamic-Image-Cropper
+# RunTime-Image-Cropper
-Dynamic-Image-Cropper Crop image dynamically built on asp.net mvc Generic Handler
+RunTime-Image-Cropper Crop image dynamically built on asp.net mvc Generic Handler

-With Dynamic Image cropper you can create a Runt Time URL which returns you Cropped Image.
+With RunTime Image cropper you can create a Runt Time URL which returns you Cropped Image.
 Here is the Route to Crop image On the fly.

 http://localhost:324/cropImages/{x}-{y}-{h}-{w}-{imgName}